 - generating specialised datasets for food standards development work and monitoring food standards post-implementation

-FSANZ commissions external peer reviews of our scientific processes or specific work areas, to ensure our scientific output aligns with international best practice and continues to meet the objectives outlined in the FSANZ Act.
+We commission external peer reviews of our scientific processes and other work areas to ensure our scientific output aligns with international best practice and continues to meet the objectives outlined in the

 Food and nutrient databases

 For more information about food and nutrient composition, please